 A pure “lift-and-shift” from on-prem to cloud will help you gain several cloud benefits, for example, quickly reducing data center costs and adopting an operating expense (OpEx) model for your infrastructure.
 Although cost reduction is often the main driver of data center consolidations, closures, or optimization strategies, keep in mind that both your cost and efficiency gains will be limited by your technology team’s existing application stack and development processes.

 With a rehost, your security improvement will be neutral at best.
 In some cases, moving an application could even open up new vulnerabilities, so make sure to do a security analysis on each app and reconsider this approach based on the results.
-A modern identity platform like Okta plus scalable network solutions from AWS can increase your impact in a rehost scenario: first, by replacing on-prem identity components with cloud-native hybrid IT access management, and second, by centralizing and automating AWS provisioning decisions via AWS SSO or federation.
+A modern identity platform like Okta plus scalable network solutions from AWS can increase your impact in a rehost scenario: first, by replacing on-prem identity components with cloud-native hybrid IT access management, and second, by centralizing and automating AWS provisioning decisions via AWS IAM Identity Center or federation.
 The integration also enables secure server access while allowing you to remove intermediary directory or access management systems such as LDAP.

 A revise strategy involves updating specific components of an application so you can expedite innovation and achieve total cost of ownership gains by making small changes to your application.
 By updating DevOps processes (for example, supporting secure, intuitive Command Line Interface access for DevOps teams) and further leveraging AWS’ infrastructure-as-a-service (IaaS) platforms, you’ll increase innovation surrounding your primary application, as well as overall developer productivity.
 Once you’ve modified some of your app components, you can significantly improve your security posture without touching the application code by applying Okta’s single sign-on (SSO) and MFA protection.